aspic/g-wiki/README.md

     export GOPATH=$GOPATH:/some/path/g-wiki/

-Create a binary in ./bin by installing g-wiki:
+Create a binary in ./bin by compiling g-wiki:

     go install mehl.no/wiki